 The depths of the building he works on is shrouded in blackness.
 This reminds us that even though our project is underway, there is still some way to go.
 We are by no means finished and the path ahead is still covered over and uncertain.

-Reversed: We may not be listening to advice or a team may not be working together.
+The Three of Pentacles reversed tells us we may not be listening to advice or a team may not be working together.
 We need to listen to those around us, heed their words and give our own feedback.
 Plans for work have not been laid or are not clear.
 We should avoid rushing off on our own path or project and seek the input of those around us, particularly those that may have experience in our field.